amantiwari57/freelance-backend/README.md

 ## Real-time Messaging Architecture

-The application uses Redis Pub/Sub for real-time messaging:
+The application uses Upstash Redis for real-time messaging:

-1. Messages are published to Redis channels using the `publishMessage` function
+1. Messages are published to Redis lists using the `publishMessage` function
-2. Redis subscribers listen for messages on the same channels
+2. A periodic polling mechanism checks for new messages in Redis lists
 3. When a message is received, it's saved to the database and sent to relevant users via WebSockets
 4. WebSocket connections are authenticated using JWT tokens
 5. WebSocket clients receive real-time updates for new messages